PEACSC590/server/REST API.md

 **POST** Buy
 `/buy`

-The buy function allows a user to purchase an item they have previously seen.
+The buy function allows a user to purchase an item they have previously seen, activating a time window for the seller to confirm the purchase.
 The username of the current session buys the item and this item increases the count of a buyer's limit on pending purchases.

 Input: JSON
 ```json
 {